 Act reference: SSAct section 1068B-D1 Effect of income on maximum payment rate

-If a PPP recipient has a current NSA partner and as a result of casual earnings the PP is reduced to nil, the PP recipient remains current while their NSA partner remains current.
+If a PPP recipient has a current JSP partner and as a result of casual employment income the PP is reduced to nil, the PP recipient remains current while their JSP partner remains current.